MSquared88/portfolio-2/content/projects/1-entertainment-web-app.md

 This is a solution to the Entertainment web app challenge on Frontend Mentor.
 <br/>
 <br/>
-It utilizes Remix for a server side redered app, and tailwindcss for styling.
+It utilizes Remix for a server side rendered app, and tailwindcss for styling.